find your perfect postgrad program

 Glasgow Caledonian University

-• In 2012, Professor Muhammad Yunus became the Chancellor – the first non-British figure to hold the office in Scottish history.
-He has since been replaced by singer Dr Annie Lennox OBE who was formally installed on the 2nd of July 2018
+- In 2012, Professor Muhammad Yunus became the Chancellor – the first non-British figure to hold the office in Scottish history.
+He was replaced by singer Dr Annie Lennox OBE in July 2018

 Money: